Table of Contents

 Traditionally there will be a ‘:’ (colon) after each book title.
 This format makes it easier for potential customers to get a snapshot of what they’re getting.

-An alternative to reading the title/subtitle from the cover which can be hard to do from a digital screen.
+An alternative to reading the title/subtitle from the cover can be hard to do from a digital screen.

 If we were going to publish in the “keyboard instruments” niche (sub-niche), then we would title the books something along the lines of: